 Use the MODE button to select the vents the air flows from.
-Some air will flow from the side vents and the dashboard corner vents in all modes.
-Each time you press the MODE button, the display shows the mode selected.
-Press the button four times to see all the modes.
+Some air will flow from the side vents and the dashboard corner vents in all modes Each time you press the MODE button, the display shows the mode selected Press the button four times to see all the modes

-- The main air flow is divided between the floor vents and defroster vents at the base of the windshield. - The main air flow comes from the floor vents.
+The main air flow is divided between the floor vents and defroster vents at the base of the windshield.

+The main air flow comes from the floor vents.

-- The main air flow is divided between the dashboard vents and the floor vents. - The main air flow comes from the dashboard vents.
+The main air flow is divided between the dashboard vents and the floor vents.

+The main air flow comes from the dashboard vents.

-The windshield for faster defrosting.
+The button directs the main air flow to the windshield for faster defrosting.
 It also overrides any MODE selection you may have made.

-When you select \$\Pi\ \tag{\pi}\$, the A/C turns on automatically and the system selects Fresh Air mode.
+When you select \mathfrak{W} , the A/C turns on automatically and the system selects Fresh Air mode.
 If the fan control dial is in AUTO, the fan speed increases automatically.
 If it is not in AUTO, manually increase the fan speed or set the dial to AUTO.
 You can increase air flow to the windshield by closing the side vents in the dashboard.